algorithmiaio/dev-center/_pages/integrations/event_listeners.md

 Note that the directory contains a file with the filename specified in the payload and that the contents of the file include the data from the payload.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_32.png">

+If you're new to Algorithmia and would like to learn more about our product and using event listeners with Amazon SQS, please [contact our sales team](https://info.algorithmia.com/contact-sales).
+We'd love to hear from you!